11th Pennsylvania Infantry Regiment: Notable members

 The 11th Pennsylvania was commanded for most of its service by Colonel Richard Coulter.

 Two of the regiment's men were awarded the Medal of Honor, both for capturing battle flags.
 Private George W. Reed (Note: George W. Reed (1831 – December 21, 1906) was captured during the Battle of Globe Tavern by a group of soldiers, including a color bearer, from the 24th North Carolina Infantry.
 When it became clear that the Confederates were lost, Reed convinced them to give him back his weapon and surrender themselves to him.
 They agreed, and he led them to the Union lines as his prisoners.) earned his at the Battle of Globe Tavern on August 21, 1864, and Sergeant Hiram H. De Lavie (Note: Hiram H. De Lavie (1824 – 1902) captured some Confederate colors during the Battle of Five Forks.) at the Battle of Five Forks on April 1, 1865.

 William Henry Locke, the regimental chaplain, later wrote a history of the 11th Pennsylvania.

 Reenactors

 Company A, 11th Pennsylvania Volunteer Infantry, is based in central Pennsylvania.
 A family oriented authentic progressive unit and part of 4th Regiment, Federal Volunteer Brigade.

+Blue and Gray Brigade: Westmoreland County based organization; Currently portraying companies C and I of the 11th PVI; they are an authentic geared unit with The Third Regiment.